j-thach000/ppp-stroustrup/REFERENCE.md

         - how many times have we looped? (control variable)
 3. functions (execute a body of statements and expressions)
 4. vectors (store values)
+    - we'll see more advanced "containers" in ch 20 and 21

 // Insight
 - If you can't teach something then you probably defaulted to memorization and repetition.